mayermakes/picoGPU/README.md

 Serial just prints what it receives to screen and changes to random color for each new page.
 Serial works on MCu and SBC/PC

-Driver published as python script and compiled binary for Linux.
+Driver published as python script and compiled binary for Linux (x86_AMD64 and RPI_ARM).
 For those asking for a windows exe..... pffffff...lol

 Seriously, pray that I never get the urge to publish special exe files.